PoomagalDSEO/Sample_Repo/README.md

 # Sample_Repo
-To check the sample working of sample app  using streamlit  and Github
+To check the working of sample app  using streamlit  and Github